ncatlab/nlab-content/pages/1913.md

     \,.
   $$

-Since one can let $N$ increase arbitrarily in this prescription, $N \to \infty$, it follows that the value of the functor on $\Sigma$ is already determined by all its values on all "infinitesimal $n$-cubes" in some sense.
+Since one can let $N$ increase arbitrarily in this prescription -- $N \to \infty$ -- it follows that the value of the functor on $\Sigma$ is already determined by all its values on all "infinitesimal $n$-cubes" in some sense.

-The notion of **differential form** is the one that makes this precise: a differential form is a rule to assigns to each "infinitesimal $n$-cube" a number.
+The notion of **differential form** is the one that makes this precise: a differential form is a rule for assigning to each "infinitesimal $n$-cube" a number.

-There are in turn different ways to make that last precise:
+There are in turn different ways to make that last statement precise:

 * In [[differential geometry]] an "infinitesimal $n$-cube" is modeled by an $n$-tuple of [[tangent bundle|tangent vectors]] and a differential form is a fiberwise linear map from the $n$-fold exterior power of the [[tangent bundle]] to the real numbers.